learnk8s/learnk8s.io/_blog/why-kube/index.md

 Amazon Web Services and the other cloud providers have indeed a long list of compute resources that fits every need: general purpose, CPU optimised, memory optimised, storage optimised and GPU computing.

-You should strive to use the right virtual machine that supports the requirements of the component that you're developing.
+You should strive to use the right virtual machine for your component.

+Ideally it should match the max memory consumption and CPU utilisation.

 _Are you working on a critical web component written in Java?_